samiraslani/LLM_Applications/Web Brochure Assistant/README.md

 ##  What It Does

-This intelligent system takes a two inputs, a company's name and its URL, and produces a tailored Markdown brochure by automatically:
+This intelligent system takes a user's prompt, extracts the company's name and its URL, and produces a tailored Markdown brochure by automatically:

 - Scraping the landing page and internal links using **BeautifulSoup**
 - Analyzing which subpages matter most (e.g., *About*, *Services*, *Contact*)